Dental Implants – Jacksonville, FL

-- Jawbone Preservation: After a tooth has gone missing, the jawbone in the area naturally starts to shrink and change shape, which can make the remaining teeth less stable over time.
+- After a tooth has gone missing, the jawbone in the area starts to shrink and change shape, which can make the remaining teeth less stable over time.
 Implants are the only treatment that can stop and even reverse this process.

-- Durability: With consistent oral hygiene and routine dental visits, an implant can easily be expected to last for 30 years or more.
+- With consistent oral hygiene and routine dental checkups, an implant can easily be expected to last for 30 years or more.

 Indications for Dental Implants